Draw Down and Maximum Draw-down in Gold Trading

 Account Equity and Break Even

-The more you lose, the harder it is to make it back to your original account size.
+The more you lose, the harder it's to make it back to your original account size.

 This is the reason why you should do everything you can to PROTECT your equity.
-Do not accept to lose more than 2% of your equity on any 1 single transaction.
+Don't accept to lose more than 2% of your equity on any 1 single transaction.

-gold trading money management is about only risking a small percentage of your capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your account.
+Gold money management is about only risking a small percent of your capital in each transaction so that you can survive your losing streaks & avoid a large draw-down on your account.

-In Gold, traders use stop loss gold orders which are put in order to minimize losses.
-Controlling risks it involves putting a stop loss gold order after placing an order.
+In Gold, traders use stop loss orders which are put in order to minimize losses.
+Controlling risks it involves putting a stop loss order after placing an order.

 Effective Risk Management in Gold Trading